 Social distancing has slowed the pandemic, but not stopped the virus spread.
 Willpower to shelter at home and avoid contact with others is fading as the mental health and economic effects take their toll.
 Social distancing scores tracking non-essential visits and human encounters across the United States have moved from “C” grades to “D” grades.
 An upcoming new wave of infections appears likely.

 So why is it so difficult for humans to maintain social distancing given the consequences of not doing so?

 In our post covering 20 Key Health Factors for 2020, social interaction ranks third because studies show that active social relationships increase health and longevity by improving key biomarkers of physical health.
-Lack of social interaction is associated with health risk factors including increases in inflammation and hypertension (high blood pressure), both comorbidities for COVID-19.
+Lack of social interaction causes cravings similar to hunger.
+Even worse, it is associated with health risk factors including increases in inflammation and hypertension (high blood pressure), both comorbidities for COVID-19.
 Additionally, studies of hypertension show that it causes a subtle decline in mental health by reducing attention, learning, memory and decision-making skills.

 In short, our bodies reward us for social interaction and punish us for isolation by negatively impacting mental and physical health.
 Similarly, our bodies reward us for daily exercise and degrade without it.

 For many, social interaction comes from their work environments.
 Job loss and the resulting financial concerns negatively impact mental health and increase substance abuse.
 With unemployment levels likely heading to 25%, midwestern states are seeing a threefold increase in drug use.
 Their analysts’ models indicate a much higher rate of deaths as a result of despair than from COVID-19.